alienyaoi/alien-yaoi/README.md

 . hello read me!
 ˚ ཐི⋆♱⋆ཋྀ ˚

-. dniuf / dniuid supporters. yall get on my last nerve.
+. dniuf / dniuid if ur a teir 2 or teir 3 supporter. yall get on my last nerve. don't ask why or im gonna have some beef with u.
 ! i have autism, im gonna be rude if ur rude.
 DEAL WITH IT. and dont hide me.
 ! i have slight depression, pls dniuid. if so, please proceed with caution. i might make edgy jokes here and there. pls dni if ur uncomfortable.